In meeting with Jaishankar, Blinken describes India as 'great partner' of US | Headlines

 - India

-External Affairs Minister S Jaishankar and US Secretary of State Antony Blinken on Friday discussed global energy and food security concerns triggered by the Ukraine conflict.
+The global food and energy crisis triggered by the Russian invasion of Ukraine figured prominently in talks between External Affairs Minister S Jaishankar and US Secretary of State Antony Blinken in Bali on Friday.

-The talks took place on the sidelines of the G20 foreign ministers' meeting (FMM) in the Indonesian city of Bali.
+After the talks on the sidelines of the G20 foreign ministers' meeting, the US State department said Blinken and Jaishankar discussed collective efforts to mitigate the global implications of ''Russia's unprovoked aggression against Ukraine''.

 In his opening remarks, Blinken said challenges of food and energy security have been ''dramatically exacerbated by Russia's aggression against Ukraine'' even as he described India as a ''great partner'' of the US.

-Jaishankar said that ''some really remarkable developments'' were seen in the India-US relations over the last one-and-a-half years.
+Jaishankar said that ''some really remarkable developments'' were seen in the India-US relations over the last one-and-half years.

 ''We're, of course, here together at the G20, which is a vital institution for trying to deal collectively with some of the most significant problems and challenges that the world faces, as well as opportunities that are before us that are really affecting the lives of our people,'' Blinken said.